-Timber cladding is a particularly popular option with equestrian buildings as it offers a vast selection of benefits.
-Speaking to Duane Roberts of Graham Heath Construction (GHC) about this fantastic construction material, we look at the advantages of choosing timber cladding for your equestrian building.
+Timber cladding is a popular option with equestrian buildings, as it offers a vast selection of benefits.
+Speaking to Duane Roberts, our Senior Draughtsman, about this fantastic construction material, we look at the advantages of choosing timber cladding for your equestrian building.

 What is timber cladding?